LaWebcapsule/directus9/docs/extensions/displays.md

 ---
-description: A guide on how to build custom Display Extensions in Directus.
+description: A guide on how to build custom Display Extensions in Directus9.
 readTime: 4 min read
 ---